 - More information from your American Cancer Society

-Fatigue from cancer treatment
+Fatigue from chemo

 Fatigue is one of the most common side effects of cancer treatment.
 It can range from mild tiredness to feeling completely wiped out.
 It’s different from feeling tired after a long day and doesn’t get better with rest or sleep.
 Fatigue tends to be the worst at the end of a treatment cycle.
 Like most other side effects, it usually goes away over time after chemo ends.